Everything we know about the Atlanta mass shooting that left one dead

-Everything we know about the Atlanta mass shooting that left one dead, three others hospitalised
+Everything we know about the Atlanta mass shooting that left one dead, four others hospitalised

 The suspect is still at large

+Related video: Atlanta shooting: Police set up cordon as suspect still at large

-One person has been killed and multiple others have been injured in what police have called an "active shooter situation" in Midtown Atlanta.
+One person was killed and multiple others were injured in a mass shooting on Wednesday in Midtown Atlanta.

-"We are aware of multiple people injured.
-No suspect is in custody," the Atlanta Police Department wrote on Twitter.
+The Atlanta Police Department announced on Wednesday evening a suspect in the shooting had been apprehended.

 Here's everything we know about the shooting in Atlanta: